-Mission & Pillars of the IU Southeast Residential Community
+Mission & Learning Outcomes of the IU Southeast Residential Community

 The Office of Residence Life and Housing creates living-learning environments committed to holistic student development, academic success, and civic engagement.
 The department strives to provide safe, well-maintained housing facilities that engage students in meaningful discourse and interaction while providing opportunities for personal growth and service to the community.